5 Steps to Creating a Successful Contingent Workforce Management Program

 When creating a program, it is important to keep in mind that many managers will either be unfamiliar with using independent talent or have existing relationships with staffing companies that need to be amended.
 It is therefore important to make the direct sourcing process as simple as possible.

-For example, if an enterprise manager is looking for a Project Manager, they can easily identify a number of potential matches by running a quick search.
-However, if that they are looking for a Project Manager who will specifically be able to have an executive presence and take part in high-level meetings, they may be hard-pressed to identify those exact skills by looking at an online profile alone.
-Incorporating a human resource who can ensure specific skills and experience are accurately matched to criteria will result in more precise talent matches.
-For example, MBO’s platform uses a matching algorithm and is humanized by our talent advisors.
+For example, if an enterprise manager is looking for a project manager, they can identify potential matches by running a quick search.
+However, if they are looking for a project manager who will be able to have an executive presence and take part in high-level meetings, they may be hard-pressed to identify those exact skills by looking at an online profile.
+Incorporating a human resource who can ensure that specific skills and experience are accurately matched to criteria will result in more precise talent matches.

 5. Test and Adjust Before Launch

-Creating a centralized engagement program is a big undertaking.
 Start small by identifying a few departments or areas you believe can successfully drive adoption.
 Find managers who are interested in trying something new and make sure they have a positive first experience by having a clearly defined process to test and adjust strategies and processes.
-Look for departments that have a high demand for talent by analyzing last year’s data or surveying managers, and pursue areas that need a relevant range of talent skillsets so you can fill your marketplace with a deep enough pool of talent that others can benefit from in the future.
+Look for departments that have a high demand for talent by analyzing last year’s data or surveying managers, and pursue areas that need a relevant range of talent skill sets so you can fill your marketplace with a deep enough pool of talent that others can benefit from in the future.

-As you move forward and gain more wins, celebrate and publicize your success internally and externally; nothing attracts internal manager adoption better than word of mouth or independent talent better than online success stories on an external landing page.
+As you move forward and gain more wins, celebrate and publicize your successes.
+Nothing attracts internal manager adoption better than word of mouth, and independent talent will gravitate to online success stories on an external landing page.

 Remember, creating a centralized engagement program isn’t a one-size-fits-all scenario.
 Each business has unique talent needs to meet and hurdles to overcome.
 For more information about creating a program or to find out more about how MBO’s marketplace can help your organization acquire and engage independent talent, contact us today.